Rehabilitation vs. Incarceration: Rehabilitation in the Criminal Justice System

 This kind of thinking minimizes the very real impact of an addiction.
 As NIDA points out, addictions are diseases of brain chemistry.
 They are chronic conditions that can be managed very effectively, but the chemistry issue may always persist.
 As a result, a relapse to addiction isn’t just possible—it’s likely.
 Every person who has an addiction, even if that addiction is treated, is likely to face relapse.

-It’s helpful to consider how the two spaces hold different challenges for people in recovery.
+It’s helpful to consider how the two spaces hold different pros and cons of rehabilitation in the criminal justice system.

 Anyone who steps away from home to deal with an addiction, either through incarceration or through inpatient care, may have to deal with a difficult return home and its challenges.
 As an article in The Guardian makes clear, even people who walk away for just a month to deal with an addiction can return as different people with different habits and skills.
 In this piece, the couple’s arguments they once blamed on alcohol remained when one partner was sober.
 The couple didn’t know how to deal with those arguments during intoxication.
 They didn’t know how to deal with them in sobriety either.